ibexa/documentation-developer/docs/guide/content_rendering/layout/add_login_form.md

 # Add user login form

 You can add a login form for your users.
-The template defines lots of config options for example, information about password expiration or [other user management templates](../../user_management/user_management.md#other-user-management-templates).
+Follow the instruction below to create a template with login form.
+If you want to configure more options for example, password expiration, see [other user management templates](../../user_management/user_management.md#other-user-management-templates).

 First, make sure you have configured [login methods](../../user_management/user_management.md#login-methods).

-If you only want to change a template, in the `config/packages/views.yaml` add the following code:
+If you only want to change a template, in the `config/packages/views.yaml` add the following configuration:

 ```yaml
 ezpublish: